Skip to main content

 Yes, we encourage everyone to schedule this visit.
 The student will have the ability to meet one or more program administrators, one or more current students, sit in on a class and/or shadow a current athletic training student in the clinical setting.
 Please contact Rob Sterner, PhD, ATC at (856) 256-4500, ext.
 53766 or sterner@rowan.edu

-Prospective students should apply directly through the admissions office and indicate their choice of major as the Pre-Athletic Training Curriculum.
+Prospective freshman or transfer students without a bachelor's degree should apply directly through the admissions office and indicate their choice of major as the Pre-Athletic Training Curriculum.
 Please contact Rob Sterner, PhD, ATC at (856) 256-4500, ext.
 53766 or sterner@rowan.edu if you have any questions

 Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who render service or treatment, under the direction of or in collaboration with a physician, in accordance with their education, training and the state's statutes, rules and regulations.
 As a part of the health care team, services provided by athletic trainers include primary care, injury and illness prevention, wellness promotion and education, emergent care, examination and clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.